-Equation (4) indicates the increase in per-capita income obtained as a consequence of an increase in the steady state level of per-capita income.\

-The Cost of Converging to a lower Steady state
+Equation (4) indicates the increase in per-capita income obtained as a consequence of an increase in the steady state level of per-capita income.8 Table A2.5 presents simulations of the cost for Puerto Rico of converging to a lower steady-state.
+The calculations make use of equation 4 to simulate income trajectories under different parameter values.